dylanljones/lattpy/README.md

     <a name="lgtm-link"><img alt="LGTM Grade" src="https://img.shields.io/lgtm/grade/python/github/dylanljones/lattpy?label=code%20quality&logo=lgtm&style=flat-square"></a>
 </p>

-> "Any shape and size you like."
+> "Any dimension and shape you like."

 *LattPy* is a simple and efficient Python package for modeling Bravais lattices and constructing (finite) lattice structures in any dimension.
-It provides an easy interface for constructing lattice structures by simplifying the configuration of the unit cell and the neighbor connections - making it possible to construct complex models in just a few lines of code.
+It provides an easy interface for constructing lattice structures by simplifying the configuration of the unit cell and the neighbor connections - making it possible to construct complex models in just a few lines of code and without the headache of adding neighbor connections manually.
 You will save time and mental energy for more important matters.

 | Master | [![Test][tests-master]][link-tests] | [![Codecov][codecov-master]][codecov-master-link] | [![Read the Docs][docs-master]][docs-master-link] |
 |:-------|:------------------------------------|:--------------------------------------------------|:--------------------------------------------------|